A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: HLS-based Design Methodologies

 A different approach to the design of new HLS-based frameworks for DL relies on the possibilities offered by MLIR (Figure \ref{fig:modernHLS}).
-ScaleHLS \cite{ye2022scalehls,scalehls2022dac} exploits the multiple levels of abstraction provided by existing MLIR dialects to reason about graph-level, loop-level, and directive-level optimizations, and then it uses a custom dialect to translate MLIR into C++ with Vitis HLS pragmas.
+ScaleHLS \cite{ye2022scalehls} exploits the multiple levels of abstraction provided by existing MLIR dialects to reason about graph-level, loop-level, and directive-level optimizations, and then it uses a custom dialect to translate MLIR into C++ with Vitis HLS pragmas.
 A quality of results estimator and a design space exploration engine automatically identify the best combination of optimizations following user-defined constraints without requiring long simulation or synthesis runs to evaluate the effect of changes in the optimization directives.
 HIDA \cite{hida} extends ScaleHLS to generate efficient dataflow accelerators.
-The MASE compiler \cite{MASE} also exploits MLIR passes to emit a C representation for HLS.
-The SODA Synthesizer \cite{sodaMICRO,sodaDAC} is an open-source, multi-level, modular, extensible, no-human-in-the-loop hardware compiler that translates high-level DL models into domain-specific accelerators through MLIR and HLS.
+The SODA Synthesizer \cite{sodaMICRO} is an open-source, multi-level, modular, extensible, no-human-in-the-loop hardware compiler that translates high-level DL models into domain-specific accelerators through MLIR and HLS.
 It comprises a compiler-based frontend that leverages MLIR (SODA-OPT \cite{sodaopt}) and a compiler-based backend that integrates state-of-the-art HLS tool Bambu; it generates highly specialized designs that can be synthesized with both commercial and open-source tools on FPGAs or ASICs, and it allows exploring design metrics through compilation passes and parameters, enabling the identification of architectural trade-offs depending on the target application requirements.
 SODA has been extended to explore the synthesis of spiking neural network models \cite{sodaSNN} and to support a combination of static and dynamic scheduling in the HLS-generated accelerators \cite{TCdataflow}.
-Allo \cite{chen2024allo} is a framework that decouples computation and optimization decisions to enable faster design space exploration; it is built through MLIR and is one of the first works to tackle the HLS of a large transformer model.
+Both SODA-OPT and Stream-HLS~\cite{streamHLS} use MLIR also to generate a host application driving the execution of the accelerator; Stream-HLS introduces MLIR passes that optimize the performance of dataflow accelerators and presents results on linear algebra, DNN/CNN, and transformer kernels.
+BraggHLS \cite{levental2024bragghls} implements a fully MLIR-based design flow for small DNNs by relying on the CIRCT backend to generate RTL code.
+Allo~\cite{chen2024allo} is a framework that decouples computation and optimization decisions to enable faster design space exploration; it is built through MLIR and is one of the first works to tackle the HLS of a large transformer model.
+ARIES \cite{aries} is an MLIR-based compilation flow for platforms that provide both AI engines and FPGA fabric, automatically generating C/C++ for Vitis HLS when a component of the accelerator needs to be implemented on the FPGA.